RJP uses principles of restorative justice to resolve offenses outside the traditional courtroom.

 After the case is filed/charged, but before the defendant enters a plea

-What population is your program intended to serve?
+What population is your program intended to serve? show all options

 People arrested for the first time